 Katerine Ramirez Nieto is a PhD student in the Department of Agriculture, Environment, and Development Economics (AEDE) at The Ohio State University.

 She received a Bachelor of Arts with Honors from Clark University (2010), where she did a double major in Economics and Mathematics.
-She also received a Masters in Public Administration (2011) from the same institution, and a Masters of Science in Agricultural and Resource Economics from the University of California at Davis (2014).
+She also received a Masters in Public Administration (2011) from the same institution and a Masters of Science in Agricultural and Resource Economics from the University of California at Davis (2014).

-Please visit my personal website at http://www.katerineramirez.com
+Please visit my personal website at https://www.katerineramirez.com